i5-650/k8s-course/README.md

 - declarative: you create YAML that you send to the API.
 - imperative: you use commands to create the resources.

-> Note: The controller node also has :
+> Note: The controller node also has:

 - the [ETCD](https://etcd.io) database.
 - the scheduler.
 - the controller manager (which has the cloud controller).

+> Those components can be on different machines and not on the controller node.
 > Note: The declarative way is the most common one.

 ---